 This is a live, interactive, hands-on cooking class held online via Zoom.
+See our event policies at the bottom of this webpage.

 When you visit the lovely island of Penang, everyone will tell you where to eat the best Char Kuey Teow, the ultimate street food dish.
 This noodle dish is so strongly associated with Penang that in the rest of Malaysia, CKT is always referred to Penang Char Kuey Teow.
 Should you find the best CKT hawker stall, you should always order a few sticks of satay as an appetizer.